gokhanarkan/gokhanarkan.com/content/_index.md

 Aside from my work, I also study part-time towards my Master's degree at the [University of Oxford](https://www.ox.ac.uk/)🇬🇧.

 My interests include programming, video-games, cycling, and tennis.
-I am also a passionate photography enthusiast and would gladly accept invitations to volunteer as a photographer for charitable organizations.
+I am also a passionate photography enthusiast and would gladly accept invitations to volunteer as a photographer for charitable organisations.

 Although I am not actively using social media, please feel free to email me at [gokhan@hey.com](mailto:gokhan@hey.com) if you have any enquiries.

-If you are unreasonable enough; you can send me a [POST request](https://post.arkan.me) too.
+If you are unreasonable enough; you can send me a [POST request](/post-request) too.